 Holle offers both cow milk formulas and their famous goat milk formulas.
 Holle Bio, a cow milk formula, can be purchased at $0.24-$0.26 per fluid ounce, while Holle Bio PRE is available for $0.26-$0.28 per fluid ounce.
-Holle’s stage 1 goat milk formula typically costs $0.31-$0.35 per fluid ounce.
+Holle’s Stage 1 goat milk formula typically costs $0.31-$0.35 per fluid ounce.

-The cost for HiPP formulas varies widely based on country of origin and whether they address a speciality concern like reflux.
+The cost for HiPP formulas varies widely based on country of origin and whether they address a specialty concern like reflux.
 Here’s the breakdown of costs per fluid ounce for each formula type in stage PRE or 1:

 - HiPP AR and HiPP Comfort: $0.26-$0.29

 - HiPP HA and HiPP HA PRE: $0.28-$0.32

 - HiPP UK: $0.20-$0.22